ashleydavis/the-data-wrangler-blog/_posts/2018-07-23-data-forge-plot-update.markdown

         y2: "ColumnC"
     });

 What's new now is that you can expand the definition of an axis and explicitly assign an x axis series for each y axis series.
-Here's an example of how I can replicate the [the multi-series C3 scatter plot example](https://c3js.org/samples/chart_scatter.html):
+Here's an example of how to  replicate the [the multi-series C3 scatter plot example](https://c3js.org/samples/chart_scatter.html) with Data-Forge Plot:

     const plot = df.plot({}, {
         y: [
             {
-                series: "versicolor_y", // Add this series to the Y axis.
+                series: "versicolor_y", // The Y axis.
-                x: "versicolor_x"       // Set this series as the corresponding X axis.
+                x: "versicolor_x"       // The corresponding X axis.
             },
             {
-                series: "setosa_y",     // Another series for the Y axis.
+                series: "setosa_y",     // Another Y axis.
-                x: "setosa_x"           // Another explicit series for the X axis.
+                x: "setosa_x"           // The corresponding X axis.
             }
         ]
     });

-Obviously you can also use any valid combination of these methods of plotting your series to your chart.
+Obviously you can also use any valid combination of these methods of assigning series to axis'.

 ## Moving towards plugin charting libraries

-My big vision for Data-Forge Plot is to have the potential of integrating with any JavaScript visualization library with Data-Forge.
+My big vision for Data-Forge Plot is to have the potential to easily integrate any JavaScript visualization library with Data-Forge.
 There are so many visualization and charting libraries for JavaScript why shouldn't you have that choice?

 To that end I've been prototying a templating mechanism that allows templates for new charting libraries to be added.
 My intention is to make it easy for others to extend Data-Forge Plot to add support for their favorite charting library.
 It will also be nice to have a selection of visualization libraries to choose from depending on what you are trying to achieve and which one does the job best for you.